Understanding Joint Accounts

-- How can I open a joint account?
+- Who can I open a joint account with?

-- How can I close a joint account?
+- How do I open a joint account?

-- Do both owners of a joint account need to approve actions taken in the account?
+- Do both joint account owners need to approve actions in the account?

-- Can we transfer funds to a joint account from more than one checking account?
+- Can we link more than one checking account?

 - Can I have an IRA in a joint account?